 A well-thought-out project management process allows the project manager to maintain the key talent within the team and also deliver the project successfully, within budget and timeframes, and, hopefully, with breakthrough innovation.

-Now, we are not saying that applying a project management methodology or using a trendy project management tool will guarantee your success, but it will keep your team focused and competitive.
+Now, we are not saying that applying project management methodologies or using trendy project management tools will guarantee your success, but it will keep your team focused and competitive.

 #4 Better coordination